 Should You Play Music During Yoga Nidra?
-Complete Practice Guide
+Practice Guide Tips

-Yes, gentle, ambient music can enhance yoga nidra practice by providing a soothing focal point and masking distractions, though the choice between music and silence depends on personal preference and meditation experience level.
+Gentle, ambient music can enhance yoga nidra practice by providing a soothing focal point and masking distractions—though the choice between music and silence depends on personal preference and meditation experience level.

 Benefits of Using Music During Yoga Nidra

-Research supports several advantages of incorporating soft music into yoga nidra sessions:
+Research suggests several advantages of incorporating soft music into yoga nidra sessions:

 - Enhanced relaxation response: Studies show that soft background music can deepen the relaxation response during yoga nidra, particularly for stress reduction and emotional balance.